DreamweaverDSD/DSD/TestsDocument.md

 - Expected - Cancel button is expected to take the user back to the User Information page
 - Result - Cancel button takes the user back to the User Information page.

+### Main Page

 **19-User Guide Button:**
-- Expected - The button is expteced to take the user to the User Guide Page
+- Expected - The button is expteced to take the user to the User Guide Page and view the guide's text
 - Result - The button takes the user to the User Guide Page